WE SELL SINGLE SHOT BREAK TOP AR15 PISTOLS IN OUR THOUSAND OAKS STORE!

 Additionally, the receiver used for either 1 or 2 Must never have been transferred as a Long Gun.
 If it has, you will have (from a legal standpoint) a short barreled rifle which is illegal.
 In California receivers are transferred as long guns so building a pistol from a stripped or complete lower is not legal.
 Having an illegal short barreled rifle is just as bad as having a machine gun.

 UPDATE 2018: To be a pistol that can be legally transferred through a PPT the pistol must be in a “Fixed Magazine” configuration.

 Some friendly advice:

-Law enforcement officers are great wonderful people (my father was one), but they are human and they can't possibly know all laws and in my experience, no law enforcement officer knows all the subtle details of the minefield of firearms laws, especially here in California.
-Most people (LEOs too) don't know it's legal to manufacture your own firearm (from an 80% receiver for example) and also that there is no requirement to place a make, model or serial number on it as is required of us manufacturers.
+Law enforcement officers are great wonderful people (my father was one) but they are human and they can not possibly know all laws.
+It has been my experience no law enforcement officer knows all the subtle details of the minefield of firearms laws, especially here in California.

-Now, remember most LEOs, don't know all the laws and many may look at this AR pistol which most have never seen as being something that just can't be legal, not here in CA.
+Accordingly, many officers may look at an AR pistol which most have never seen as being something that just can't be legal, not here in CA.

 Of course we sell AR Pistols and there's an obvious marketing motivation behind this write-up, but we also want to help the community not run afoul of the law and to legally obtain what they want.